-A monofilament and the braided line can be slippery because it’s designed to have less friction as possible.
-That makes it very susceptible to breaking apart when it’s not connected correctly – and of all used so far, I found this particular knot to have kept together consistently.
+A monofilament and the braided line can be slippery because it’s designed to have as little friction as possible.
+That makes it very susceptible to breaking apart when it’s not connected correctly – and of all users so far, I found this particular knot to have kept together consistently.

-- Some other things you’ll need to have are proper lighting and enough space.
-Whether you stand or sit while performing everything matters little; what does matter is your background and visibility.
+3. Some other things you’ll need to have is proper lighting and enough space, background and visibility.
 Tying with a white table or surface may prove difficult if your line is the same color or is transparent.

-For things to go smoother and provide less hassle, try doing it with a surface and drop opposite the color of the lines, you’re about to use.
+4. For things to go smoother and provide less hassle, try doing it with a surface and drop opposite the color of the lines you’re about to use.
 Remember to do it in a well-lighted room, too.
-Keep hindrances and possible accidents waiting to happen away; like pets and others.
+Keep hindrances and possible accidents waiting to happen away, like pets and others.

-- Lastly, a nice pair of sharp scissors or anything to accurately cut the lines, and a measuring tool.
+5. Lastly, a nice pair of sharp scissors and a measuring tool.
 I am particularly meticulous when it comes to measuring the length of my lines, so that’s why I use a ruler.
-Then I’ll pull out my trusty pair of cutters to cut my lines just right!

-- Step #1 – Have all your materials ready and put them all on a flat surface all at an arm’s reach of you.
+Step 1 – Have all your materials ready and put them all on a flat surface all at arm’s reach of you.
 Again make sure the lighting is right and that you are safe from any sharp objects as well as any pets or children that may be nearby.

-- Step #6 – Now, proceed to pull both ends of the monofilament line to tighten the figure 8 and strengthen that Knot.
+Step 6 – Now, proceed to pull both ends of the monofilament line to tighten figure 8 and strengthen that Knot.
 You’ll now have one knot on the braid and one Knot on the mono.

 Remember to pull hard when securing the knots to make sure it remains excellent and locked!
 You can now test this new line outside with weight tests and underwater tests to your liking.
 Modifying the lengths of your two lines will depend on your cast or type of fishing.

-Feel free to share all the love for fishing to everyone!
+Feel free to share all the love for fishing with everyone!
 Always remember to fish out there with a big smile on your face!
-Happy fishing everyone!
+Happy fishing, everyone!